tonifrankola/docs-monitor/how-to/citrix-xenapp/allow-remote-rpc-on-xenapp.md

 1. In the key path navigate to __SYSTEM\CurrentControlSet\Control\Terminal Server__ and set __Value data to decimal 1__.
 1. Confirm everything and that’s it, now SysKit Monitor is able to get the data from XenDesktop machines as well.

-What you need to do now is to go back to the SysKit application and add extra machines you want to monitor.
+What you need to do now is to go back to the SysKit Monitor application and add extra machines you want to monitor.